The Logic of Counting Query Answers: Main theorems

 \end{theorem}

 \begin{theorem} There exists an algorithm that, given a prenex pp-formula $\phi$, outputs a $\sh\pp$-representation $\psi$ of $\phi$ of minimum width. \end{theorem}

 Building on this understanding of pp-formulas, we are then able to achieve general versions of these theorems for ep-formulas.
-Previous work showed that for any class $\Phi$ of ep-formulas, there exists a class $\Phi^+$ of prenex pp-formulas such that the problems $\countp(\Phi)$ and $\countp(\Phi^+)$ are interreducible (see~\cite{ChenMengel16-ep-classification-arxiv} for a precise statement), and hence (for example) whether or not the tractability condition holds on $\Phi^+$ determines whether or not $\countp(\Phi)$ is fixed-parameter tractable.
+Previous work showed that for any class $\Phi$ of ep-formulas, there exists a class $\Phi^+$ of prenex pp-formulas such that the problems $\countp(\Phi)$ and $\countp(\Phi^+)$ are interreducible (see~\cite{ChenMengel16-pods-ep-counting} for a precise statement), and hence (for example) whether or not the tractability condition holds on $\Phi^+$ determines whether or not $\countp(\Phi)$ is fixed-parameter tractable.
+For the purposes of this extended abstract, it is sufficient to know that the class $\Phi^+$ is essentially defined from $\Phi$ in the following way: for each $\phi \in \Phi$, it is shown that the function $|\phi(\cdot)|$, which maps a finite structure $\relb$ to $|\phi(\relb)|$, can be written as a polynomial (over the integers) in unknowns $|\phi_1(\cdot)|, \ldots, |\phi_m(\cdot)|$ where the $\phi_i$ are pp-formulas; the class $\Phi^+$ is defined to contain all such formulas $\phi_i$ arising in this way.
+(In general, the mentioned polynomial makes use of negative integers; this is a reason why our definition of $\sh$-logic allows arbitrary integers, and not just natural numbers.)
+For more information, we refer the reader to~\cite{ChenMengel16-pods-ep-counting}.

 \begin{theorem} Let $\Phi$ be a class of ep-formulas. \begin{itemize}

 \item The class $\Phi^+$ satisfies the tractability condition if and only if there exists $k \geq 1$ such that each formula in $\Phi$ has a $\sh \ep$-representation $\phi'$ having $\width(\phi') \leq k$.